LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 Before trying to answer those questions, what data about membership would be useful for the library service?

 Counts of membership, active or otherwise, are not useful.
 They may go up or down, but that can reflect the changing activities people use the library for.
 It may seem interesting to compare counts between library services, but it's not operationally useful.
-Any differences could be from different definitions of membership, or just geographic or socioeconomic factors within the relevant authorities.
+Such differences could be from different definitions of membership, or just geographic or socioeconomic factors within the relevant authorities.

 Data that is useful needs to be able to inform actions and policies.
 You look at the data one day and do things differently the next.
 Look at the new data the day after, and so on.
 Having common standards for data between authorities may provide some use in comparing them, but primarily it provides the opportunity for sharing practice and tools in using that data.